-Campigna is a small village at 24 km from Santa Sofia, located almost in the middle of the charming Foreste Casentinesi Monte Falterona and Campigna national park, on the border between Romagna and Tuscany.
+Campigna is a small village 24 km from Santa Sofia, located almost in the middle of the charming Foreste Casentinesi Monte Falterona and Campigna national park, on the border between Romagna and Tuscany.

 Surrounded by the peaks of Monte Falco (1657 m), Monte Falterona (1654 m) and Monte Gabrendo (1540 m), Campigna is the smallest and highest village of the Bidente Valley, at the heart of the Foreste Casentinesi national park, surrounded by one of the most important historical forests of Italy.

-At the heart of the Park there is also a natural reserve – Riserva Naturale Integrale di Sasso Fratino – that was the first reserve created in Italy in 1959 and covering a surface of 764 hectares.
+At the heart of the Park there is also a natural reserve – Riserva Naturale Integrale di Sasso Fratino – that was the first reserve created in Italy in 1959 and it covers a surface of 764 hectares.
 It is a beautiful example of pristine forest, today accessible to specially authorized scholars only, so that they may carry out scientific research.
 The territory offers innumerable opportunities of walks both for amateurs and experts, as well as hikes along the highest peaks, also led by professional guides.
 Enjoy breath-taking views while cycling on a mountain bike, or in winter, with snowshoes or cross-country skis.

 The Campigna ski resort covers an altitude from 1510 m a.s.l. up to 1650 m, suitable for downhill skiing, cross-country skiing, ski touring and alpine skiing, as well as snowshoeing among the trees where the snow creates white embroidery and a fascinating landscape.
-The resort has a ski-lift serving two slopes: a red medium difficulty slope (1100 m) and a black difficult slope (950 m); a carpet lift serving two slopes – a 100 m trail for bobsled and sled and a 100 m trail for ski school, the latter being very large and easy, both for skiing and snowboarding; a 5-km cross-country ski circuit fully prepared and smoothed by a brand new snow groomer; large trails for ski touring and snowshoeing.
+The resort has a ski-lift serving two slopes: a red medium difficulty slope (1100 m) and a black difficult slope (950 m); a carpet lift serving two slopes – a 100 m trail for bobsleds and sleds and a 100 m trail for ski lessons, the latter being very large and easy, both for skiing and snowboarding; a 5-km cross-country ski circuit fully prepared and smoothed by a brand new snow groomer; large trails for ski touring and snowshoeing.
 On site: hire of skis, boots, snowshoes and snow-boards.

 Food lovers cannot miss the raviggiolo cheese, the typical tortello cooked on sandstone or the fir honey that has special healing properties.

 The swimming pools of three spas in the nearby spa town of Bagno di Romagna (40 km) offer a unique experience of wellbeing.
-When winter weather becomes chilly, warm spa waters flowing at a natural temperature of 45° let you experience the Nordic pleasure of swimming outdoors while surrounded by the snow.
+When winter weather becomes chilly, warm spa waters flowing at a natural temperature of 45° Clet you experience the Nordic pleasure of swimming outdoors while surrounded by the snow.